Akash (missile)

+In July 2025, the Indian Army successfully conducted high-altitude trials of the indigenously developed Akash Prime air defence system in eastern Ladakh, aiming to bolster India's operational capabilities in mountainous terrain.

+The two-day trial, conducted at an altitude of over 15,000 feet, was jointly executed by the Army Air Defence Corps and senior scientists from the Defence Research and Development Organisation (DRDO).
+During the exercise, Akash Prime scored two direct hits on fast-moving aerial targets, validating its precision and adaptability in the rarified high-altitude atmosphere.

+The test marks a significant step toward enhancing India’s area air defence in sensitive border regions and is in alignment with the country's broader goal of building a self-reliant and resilient indigenous missile defence ecosystem under the ‘Aatmanirbhar Bharat’ initiative.

 Description

 System

-Each Akash battery consists of four self-propelled Launchers (3 Akash SAMs each), a Battery Level Radar - the Rajendra, and a Command post (Battery Control Centre).
-Two batteries are deployed as a Squadron (Air Force), while up to four form an Akash Group (Army configuration).
+Each Akash battery consists of four self-propelled Launchers (three Akash SAMs each), a Battery Level Radar – the Rajendra, and a Command post (Battery Control Centre).
+Two batteries are deployed as a Squadron (Air Force), while up to four form an Akash Group/Regiment (Army configuration).
 In both configurations, an extra Group Control Centre (GCC) is added, which acts as the Command and Control HQ of the Squadron or Group.
 Based on a single mobile platform, GCC establishes links with Battery Control Centres and conducts air defense operations in coordination with air defense set up in a zone of operations.
 For early warning, the GCC relies on the Central Acquisition Radar.
 However, individual batteries can also be deployed with the cheaper, 2-D BSR (Battery Surveillance Radar) with a range of over 100 km.

 Akash has an advanced automated functioning capability.
 The 3D CAR automatically starts tracking targets at a distance of around 150 km providing early warning to the system and operators.
 The target track information is transferred to GCC.
 GCC automatically classifies the target.
 BSR starts tracking targets around a range of 100 km.
 This data is transferred to GCC.
 The GCC performs multi-radar tracking of up to 200 targets and carries out track correlation & data fusion.
 Target position information is sent to the BLR which uses this information to acquire the targets.

 The BCC which can engage a target(s) from the selected list at the earliest point of time is assigned the target in real time by the GCC.
 The availability of missiles and the health of the missiles are also taken into consideration during this process.
 Fresh targets are assigned as and when intercepts with assigned targets are completed.
 A single shot kill probability of 88% has been achieved by the system taking into consideration various parametres of the sensors, guidance command, missile capabilities and kill zone computations.